sep208/sep208/README.md

 - 👋 Hi, I’m @sep208 || Inferno_Dev
 - 👀 I’m interested in Web development Proggraming and Mountain biking
-- 🌱 I’m currently learning node.js postgresSQL advanced CSS and react.js
+- 🌱 I’m currently learning node.js data structure and algorithims with js and react.js
-- 💞️ I’m looking to collaborate on any projects
+- 💞️ I’m not looking to collaborate on any projects
 - 📫 How to reach me infernocodinghq@gmail.com

 <!---